damienaicheh/PipelinesFundamentals/hol/02-staged-deployments.md

 ## Summary

-In this lab you have learned to create and protect environments in Azure DevOps and use them in a pipeline.
-You have also learned to conditionally execute jobs in parallel to chain jobs using the `dependsOn` keyword.
+In this lab, you learned how to create and secure environments in Azure DevOps and incorporate them into a pipeline.
+You also learned how to conditionally execute jobs in parallel and chain jobs using the `dependsOn` keyword.